markeastman/katacoda-scenarios/experiments/artemis-scenario/step1.md

-You will see the commands execute within the terminal for you

 We should go and get the latest version of Artemis but at the moment I do not know how do to this so I have included a version of the tar file in the root folder